Smoke on the Mountain: Sequels

 Connie Ray and Alan Bailey issued two sequels to Smoke on the Mountain.

 The story continues with the sequel, Sanders Family Christmas, released in 1999 (with musical arrangements by John Foley and Gary Fagin).
 The setting is 1941 and the family has gathered together for a Christmas sing at Mt.
 Pleasant Baptist Church before Dennis is shipped off to the Pacific in World War II.

 A third production was released in 2006, entitled Smoke on the Mountain Homecoming (with musical arrangements by Mike Craver).
 The setting is October 1945.
 The war is over and Rev. Oglethorpe has received a call to preach in West Texas.
 The Sanders Family has come together for one last sing at Mt.
 Pleasant Baptist Church before the family disbands.

-Longest Run

-It is believed that the longest continuous run of "Smoke On the Mountain" is at the Cumberland County Playhouse in Crossville, Tennessee, first directed by Terry Sneed.
-His production ran for 10 years.
-The opening on May 30, 2014 for 22 scheduled performances represents the 21st consecutive year the play has been performed there.
-Cumberland County Playhouse produces 16 shows in a normal season, playing to over 130,000 patrons.